ZoeMaeda/CMT-projet/README.md

 ### Inputs and Outputs

 Inputs:
-- "*Data/Rhine_depth.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_DO_Palmrainbrücke.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_Flowrate_Rheinhalle.csv*" is a semicolon-delimited file.
-- "*Data/Rhine_Watertemperature_Palmrainbrucke.csv*" is a semicolon-delimited file.
+- "data.csv" is a semicolon-delimited file.
-- "*Data/Rhine_windspeeds.txt*" is a semicolon-delimited file.
+- "ennui_sur_blase.csv" is a semicolon-delimited file.

 Internal files:
+- "fixed_data_cadmium.csv" is a semicolon-delimited file.
+- "fixed_data_cadmium_log.csv" is a semicolon-delimited file.
-- "*Internal/CalculatedData.csv*" is a comma-delimited file.
+- "fixed_data_iron.csv" is a semicolon-delimited file.
-- "*Internal/PythonParameters.txt*" is a text file.
+- "fixed_data_iron_log.csv" is a semicolon-delimited file.

 Outputs:
-- "*Results*" contains several image files, each has a custom name of format: "*Dissolved_Oxygen_{Month}_{Value}_percent.png*".
+- "results" contains several image files, each has a custom name of format: "fixed_iron.png".
 You can save them or delete them as required.
+- "param.csv" contains parameters that were found by regression.
-- "*Results/Results.txt*" is a text file containing summarized information of the simulation, such as critical time and distance.
+- "results.txt" is a text file containing summarized information of the simulation, such as final distance to pollution emitter uncertanty of this result using thw two models.
 Do **not** delete this file.

 ## Implementation details